elastic/elasticsearch/README.md

 AWS Cloud Plugin for Elasticsearch
 ==================================

-The AWS Cloud plugin allows to use AWS EC2 API for the unicast discovery mechanism as well as using S3 as a shared gateway.
+The Amazon Web Service (AWS) Cloud plugin allows to use [AWS API](https://github.com/aws/aws-sdk-java) for the unicast discovery mechanism and add S3 repositories.

 In order to install the plugin, simply run: `bin/plugin -install elasticsearch/elasticsearch-cloud-aws/2.0.0.RC1`.